 2. Don’t try too hard for a score, play each shot as best you can

-3. Have a Meticulous Routine for every shot
+3. Have a Clear Pre Shot Routine for every shot

-There’s too much to go into here, but if you want to learn a killer one and tons of great practice drills, check out the new practice drills ebook.
+There’s too much to go into here, but if you want to learn a killer one and tons of great practice drills, check out my new mental game training system.

 5. Control your reactions and learn to switch off (relax and enjoy)